JackKelly/JackKelly.github.io/_posts/2023-07-28-Speeding-up-Zarr.md

 ### Timeline

 It'll be a while before anything concrete happens.
 I need to finish off some stuff at OCF.
 And then I need to get better at Rust :).
 And I'm on a family holiday for 3 weeks in Aug.
-But hopefully, from about September onwards, I'll be able to spend about 4 days a week on Zarr-Rust.
+But hopefully, from about September onwards, I'll be able to spend about several days a week on Zarr-Rust.
 Then, after I get a functional MVP of Zarr-Rust running, I'll probably transition to spending about half my time on ML, and half on Zarr-Rust.
 I honestly have no idea how long this will take, but I'd estimate that it'll take something like a year to get an MVP Zarr-Rust up-and-running.
 (Please see the section on [When will we know if this approach is worth pursuing?](#mvp) in the Appendix for more discussion of what counts as the MVP).

 But please shout if you think this is no longer necessary!
 Or if you have any feedback at all!